 5. See corporate planning as an opportunity

 GMTax Consultancy will be pleased to help you analyze your specific situation, plan and constitute your Spanish company and file annual financial statements and tax returns for you.
-If you are interested or have specific questions on the subject, we are at your disposal by e-mail or telephone in English or Spanish.
+If you are interested or have specific questions on the subject, contact our tax advisors in Barcelona.